f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 SSL Decrypt from F5
 -------------------

 More often you will not have access to modify the client in order to capture the SSL session data.
-The other option is to get the pre-master session data from the F5 itself by doing the following.
+The second option is to get the pre-master session data from the F5 itself by doing the following.

+In the lab we have already configured the iRule and applied it to the Virtual Server.
+If you want to validate you can login to the BIG-IP from the jumpbox by launching the Chrome browser and clicking on the BIG-IP01 shortcut.
+Login as:

+user: 'admin'
+password: 'admin'

 #.
-Configure a new iRule as follows:
+Configure an iRule as follows (ours is named 'ssl-decrypt.ir'):

    .. code-block:: tcl
       :linenos: